eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.273
+- Castle destruction has been completely wrong for several versions, how did no one notice until recently?

 ## 3.272
 - Molpy Down boosts (aka prizes) were too slow to get
 - Prizes group actually shows up (oops)